Discover the latest insights, trends, and advice on our official blog. - Didactiic

 In the 1960s a young man named László started plotting one of the most daring human experiments in recorded history.
 After "... studying the biographies of 400 great intellectuals, from Socrates to Einstein" László concluded that "... a genius is not born but is educated and trained."
 He later told the Washington Post that "...when a child is born healthy, it is a potential genius."

-Mathematic Skills Cognition Skills Visual-Spatial Reasoning Skills
+Cognition Skills Mathematic Skills Visual-Spatial Reasoning Skills

 © 2024 ‐ Didactiic